Sports Prediction Market Apps

 Kalshi Overtakes Polymarket in Trading Volume –

-Kalshi surpassed Polymarket in weekly trading volume for sports event contracts, signaling a shift in market leadership as sports prediction markets continued to grow.
+Kalshi surpassed Polymarket in weekly sports trading volume, signaling a shift in market leadership.

-Robinhood Files Federal Suit to Block Massachusetts Enforcement – Robinhood sued the Massachusetts Attorney General and gaming commission to prevent the state from applying local gambling laws to its Kalshi-powered sports prediction markets, intensifying the legal debate over state vs federal authority.
+Robinhood Files Federal Suit to Block Massachusetts Enforcement – Robinhood sued Massachusetts regulators to prevent the application of state gambling laws to its Kalshi-powered prediction markets.

 Newest Apps to Launch